iot-router/perenio.elegance/docs/Creating_LXC-package_for_IoT-Router.md

 # 1\.
 Prepare

-## 1.1.
-Prepare your Linux system to OpenWRT build
+## 1.1 Prepare your Linux system for OpenWRT build

 Your system should be ready for OpenWRT build.
 The OpenWRT native build environment is GNU/Linux environment.
 Our recommendation is to use Ubuntu 20.04 [(see the next paragraph)](#111-prepare-ubuntu-to-openwrt-build).
-Follow the link (<https://openwrt.org/docs/guide-developer/build-system/install-buildsystem>) to get detailed information about OpenWRT build system setup.
+Follow the link (<https://openwrt.org/docs/guide-developer/build-system/install-buildsystem>) for details on setting up OpenWRT build system.

-### 1.1.1 Prepare Ubuntu to OpenWRT build
+### 1.1.1 Prepare Ubuntu for OpenWRT build
 > Note: Tested on Ubuntu 20.04.2 LTS 64-bit.

 1. Install [Ubuntu 20.04.2 LTS 64-bit](https://releases.ubuntu.com/20.04/ubuntu-20.04.2.0-desktop-amd64.iso)